SAIL-RL: Guiding MLLMs in When and How to Think via Dual-Reward RL Tuning: SAIL-RL

 \section{SAIL-RL}

-In this section, we introduce SAIL-RL, a reasoning-incentivized tuning framework to improve both the effectiveness and efficiency of RL post-training for MLLMs.
-SAIL-RL introduces a dual-reward mechanism that guides models on \textit{what to think} and \textit{when to think}, thereby enhancing the quality and efficiency of reasoning.
-By directly addressing the above two limitations of existing RL-tuning approaches, SAIL-RL establishes a new paradigm for MLLM post-training.
+We propose SAIL-RL to improve both the effectiveness and efficiency of RL for MLLMs.
+SAIL-RL introduces a dual-reward mechanism that guides models on \textit{how} and \textit{when to think}.
+Specifically, our design features a Thinking Reward to guarantee reasoning quality and a Judging Reward to enable adaptive reasoning.
+Crucially, these are unified via a Cascading Reward System, a multiplicative formulation that ensures both rewards work in strict synergy.